-In this section we give the equations describing the transient behavior of the voltage u(x,t) for the distributed line of the finite length L depicted in Figure 6. when a voltage step is applied to its input.
-The derivation of the PDE and the procedure of applying the inital and boundary conditions is described in detail in (Punning and Jalviste, 2009) and is based on the solution of the heat equation with different boundary conditions (Powers, 2006; Kreyszig, 2006).
-We give only the short overview and the relevant equations in the current paper.
-From the analytical solution describing the transient behavior of voltage we derive the transient behavior of the charge q(x,t) of the capacitive element C, actually determining the amount of bending of IPMC, for example in the simplest case following the equation (1).
+In this section we give the equations describing the transient behavior of the voltage u(x, t) for the distributed line of the finite length L shown in Figure 6 when a voltage step is applied to its input.
+The derivation of the PDE and the procedure of applying the initial and boundary conditions is described in detail in (Punning and Jalviste, 2009) and is based on the solution of the heat equation with different boundary conditions (Powers, 2006; Kreyszig, 2006).
+From the analytical solution describing the transient behavior of voltage we derive the transient behavior of the charge q(x, t)